KatarzynaMialkowska/Tester_Fast_Sorting_Algorithms/README.md

 ## Contents ##

 1) generator.cxx
--Generate random output, specifying in the in argument:
+- Generate random output, specifying in the in argument:
 [data amount] [maximum range]

 2) genSorted.cpp

--Generates a random ascending sequence, specifying in the in argument:
+- Generates a random ascending sequence, specifying in the in argument:
 [data amount] [maximum range]

 3) genReverse.cpp